danielroe/stackblitz.zip/app/README.md

 # StackBlitz.zip

-A simple Nitro v3 API that lets you download StackBlitz projects by changing the domain from `stackblitz.com` to `stackblitz.zip`.
+A simple [Nitro](https://nitro.build) API that lets you download StackBlitz projects programmatically by changing the domain from `stackblitz.com` to `stackblitz.zip`.

+Deployed on Vercel at [stackblitz.zip](https://stackblitz.zip).

 ## Usage